Burkina FasoOfficial Name: Burkina Faso

 Burkina Faso shares a boarder with Mali.
-On January 11, 2013 the Malian military launched military operations against terrorist groups that have been in control of northern Mali.
-As a result, terrorist groups have stepped up their rhetoric calling for additional attacks or kidnappings against Westerners, particularly against those countries which support international military intervention in Mali.
+On January 11, 2013 the French military launched operations against terrorist groups that had taken control of northern Mali.
+Since that time, terrorist groups have stepped up their rhetoric calling for additional attacks or kidnappings against Westerners, particularly against those countries which support international military intervention in Mali.
 The al-Qaeda in the Islamic Maghreb (AQIM) terrorist organization and their affiliates could therefore target Westerners in Burkina Faso, especially in the regions of the north near Mali and Niger.

 Ouagadougou occasionally experiences demonstrations and civil unrest.
-Although most demonstrations are generally peaceful, there have been incidents of violence, looting, and destruction of property.
-Instances may arise where the best safe course of action is to shelter temporarily in place.
-U.S. citizens should remain informed of current developments, avoid crowds political gatherings, and street demonstrations, even if these appear to be peaceful.
+Over the last year the political environment has shifted significantly and there here have been increasing numbers of large-scale protests and defections of ruling party members to the opposition.
+On January 18, 2014, more than 100,000 people took to the streets of Ouagadougou, Bobo-Dioulasso, and other cities to protest a proposal by the ruling party to abolish presidential term limits.
+Although most demonstrations are generally peaceful, there have been incidents of violence, looting, road blockages, tire burning, and destruction of property.
+Instances may arise where the best, safest course of action is to shelter temporarily in place.
+U.S. citizens should remain informed of current developments, and avoid crowds, political gatherings, and street demonstrations, even if these appear to be peaceful.

 Perpetrators of business fraud often target foreigners, including U.S. citizens.
 Recent scams that have victimized U.S. citizens have taken many forms, including fraudulent transactions for gold and antiquities.
 Such fraud schemes are now prevalent throughout West Africa, including Burkina Faso.
 The scams pose a danger of both financial loss and physical harm.
 A typical indicator of a business scam is the demand for advance payments on contracts.
 Persons contemplating business deals in Burkina Faso should contact the commercial section of the U.S. Embassy in Ouagadougou if they have any doubts about the legitimacy of a potential business client or partner.